RetroPie/RetroPie-Docs/docs/Neo-Geo.md

 ***
 ## Emulators: [GnGeo-Pi](https://github.com/ymartel06/GnGeo-Pi), [PiFBA](http://sourceforge.net/projects/pifba/), [fba-libretro](https://github.com/libretro/fba-libretro)

 To be honest it is easier to use Final Burn Alpha as an emulator for Neo Geo.
-Using the correct FBA-Libretro romset some Neo Geo games still do not work.
+Even when using the correct FBA-Libretro romset, some Neo Geo games still do not work.

 See [this page](https://github.com/petrockblog/RetroPie-Setup/wiki/FinalBurn-Alpha)